Time-Slip

-Time-Slip is a novel by Graham Dunstan Martin published in 1986.
+Time-Slip is a post-apocalyptic novel by Graham Dunstan Martin published in 1986.

 Plot summary

 Time-Slip is a novel in which a new Messiah appears in Scotland among survivors of World War III.

 Reception

 Dave Langford reviewed Time-Slip for White Dwarf #78, and stated that "Martin makes it blackly clear that his protagonist's religious cure-all leads to an upswing in the evil it explains away."

 Wendy Graham reviewed Time-Slip for Adventurer magazine and stated that "As an exploration of religion, past, present and probably future, the book does indeed have something to say, but as a novel, it is a 'two and half out of five’, for characterisation, it is a 'hit and miss', a bit shallow.
 The characters are puppets, moved around on very thin strings to further the message."